When you retire, your current level of income will most likely change.

 Being subject to multiple tax codes

-If you have several different sources of income while working, you may end up with several different tax codes.
+If you have several different sources of income while working, you may end up with multiple different tax codes.

-Essentially, these tell your employer and pension provider how much tax they need to deduct from your wages to put into your fund.
+These tell your employer and pension provider how much tax to deduct from your wages or put into your fund.

 If you have multiple sources of income, such as from dividends, savings income, or one or more pensions, it’s important to let HMRC know.
 This is so you pay the right amount of tax for each income type.

-If you want to be able to retire with confidence, it’s important to check these carefully and not to assume that they are correct, as HMRC does sometimes make mistakes and charge too much tax when calculating your tax bill.
+It’s important to check these carefully and not to assume they are correct, as HMRC does sometimes make mistakes and charge too much tax when calculating your tax bill.

 Overpaying tax on your pension